bxhorn/Hello-DohaR-20170519/README.md

 # Hello-DohaR-20170519

-Here is the material from our Doha R meeting.
+Here is the material I presented at our Doha R meeting.

 Given the broad input of others, Ive revised the discussion slides in PDF format.
 Key changes include:
   - Corrections to content errors found during the meeting